Normanras/vault-projection-mapping/README.md

 ## License

-MIT License — free to use, modify, and distribute.
+GPL-3.0 License — free to use, modify, and distribute.
+If you share a modified version, it must also be open source.

 ## Support